Did Gene Sharp work for the CIA? Correcting the Conspiracies.

 It’s been more than a year ago now that Gene Sharp passed away at his home in East Boston.
 For me it’s been time to review and complete the biography I’ve been writing about him for the past few years.
-In that time I’ve produced over 160,000 words, only a little over half of that will be be published but it’s given me a far greater insight into his work and its use around the world than I had in 2011 when I made the How to Start a Revolution documentary.
+In that time I’ve produced over 160,000 words, only a little over half of that will be be published, but it’s given me a far greater insight into his work than I had in 2011 when I made the How to Start a Revolution documentary.

 We should hold journalists to high standards of accuracy but it’s obvious that academics should be held to an equally high standard.
 Inaccuracy of this gravity, especially when used to attack the career of another academic calls into question the quality of Marcie Smith's previous research, but also the quality of her home university and faculty.
 As a fellow academic to Sharp, Marcie Smith not extending his institution a right of reply was unprofessional and unethical and as a fellow human being it was pretty unpleasant.
 Both academics and journalists make mistakes of fact and understanding all of the time, I don't blame Smith for her mistakes, but what I do take serious issue with is the blinkered attitude she has taken in not seeking verification and continuing arguments which are patently false with no opportunity for those who understand the work well to counter them.
 However, the best and only real defence I can offer is to factcheck from my own research over the course of almost a decade in archives on three continents and with revolutionary leaders and defense and intelligence officials all over the world.

-INNACCURATE.
-This is categorically untrue and defamatory.
-First of all this statement requires evidence that Gene Sharp worked with the CIA (AT ALL) and then secondary evidence that that work spanned ‘decades’ - neither Marcie Smith nor Doug Henwood offer evidence of the first, let alone the second.
-Sharp repeatedly urged democracy groups and activists NOT to take money from the CIA and other intelligence agencies because that reliance could weaken their movement and make them reliant on a foreign state which could suddenly cut off money and support, causing serious damage to their cause.
+Gene Sharp never worked for the CIA, in fact he was highly critical of them and advised activists not to take money from intelligence services.
+He argued that reliance on outsiders could weaken their movement and make them reliant on a foreign state which could suddenly cut off money and support, causing serious damage to their cause.
 It’s one thing to deny involvement with the CIA, it’s quite another to go around the world giving convincing arguments NOT to take money from them.
 If Marcie Smith or anyone else has any evidence to support this allegation then I will immediately post it directly below.
-See below for Gene Sharp telling people NOT to take money from the CIA.
+See below for a video of Gene Sharp telling people NOT to take money from the CIA.

 The left have never properly critiqued Gene Sharp (Marcie Smith allegation)